firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/stddev-samp.md

 # STDDEV\_SAMP

-Computes the sample standard deviation of all non-NULL numeric values produced by an expression.\\
+Computes the sample standard deviation of all non-`NULL` numeric values produced by an expression.
-For the population standard deviation, see [STDDEV_POP](stddev-pop.md).
+The sample standard deviation measures how spread out values are in a sample by calculating the square root of the average of squared deviations from the sample mean, using a correction for sample size.
+For information about the population standard deviation, which estimates the spread of values in the full population, see [STDDEV_POP](stddev-pop.md).

 **Alias**: `STDDEV`